Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Under the Tags header, click New to create a new Tag, then click on Tag Configuration.
 We’ll call it FB – 5 Seconds.

 Again, we want to use the Custom HTML Tag type for this event.
-However, because this isn’t a Standard Facebook Event, we need to replace ‘track’ in the code with ‘trackCustom’.
+However, because this isn’t a Standard Meta Event, we need to replace ‘track’ in the code with ‘trackCustom’.
 Then we’ll name our event in the code ‘5-Seconds’.

 Screenshot of tag configuration settings with name, tag type, and HTML highlighted

 We also need to make sure our Tag sequencing is set up properly.
 Assign your Base Pixel Tag to execute as a set-up Tag before our timer Tag.
-Remember that we don’t want to fire this Tag if the Base Pixel set-up Tag fails, since this Tag will function incorrectly without the Base Pixel.

 Screenshot of tag configuration with advanced settings and tag sequencing highlighted